jcropsey-gatech/CS4641B-2021/docs/index.md

 [Parkinson's Disease](https://www.mayoclinic.org/diseases-conditions/parkinsons-disease/symptoms-causes/syc-20376055) (PD) is a progressive neurodegenerative disorder that is part of the Lewy Body Dementias umbrella that also includes [Dementia with Lewy Bodies](https://www.mayoclinic.org/diseases-conditions/lewy-body-dementia/symptoms-causes/syc-20352025) (DLB).
 As the name of the umbrella term implies, the defining characteristic of both disorders is the presence of Lewy bodies (plaques in the brain).
 While both disorders ultimately result in the same symptoms, the distinguisher between them is whether the tremor (PD) or another symptom appears first (DLB).

-Like other diseases that caused by plaques in the brain (e.g., Alzheimer's disease), biopsy is off limits due to the dangers associated with neurosurgery.
+Like other diseases that are caused by plaques in the brain (e.g., Alzheimer's disease), biopsy is off limits due to the dangers associated with neurosurgery.
 While a form of single-photon emission computerized tomography (SPECT) scan called a dopamine-transporter scan (DaTscan) can assist in diagnosis, it is expensive.
 Our goal is to elaborate a minimally invasive, low-cost solution using speech characteristics and machine learning to aid in diagnosis of PD.

 For our project, we will apply the unstructured learning techniques taught in this class to analyze over 750 dimensions of speech characteristics.
 Afterwards, we will apply structured learning techniques to the annotated datasets to be able to predict whether a patient exhibiting certain patterns of speech characteristics merits further evaluation for PD.